m3tac1ph4r/Notes/Interview Important/Projects.md

 iNoteBook is a daily note taking application.
 It also has a functionality of USER LOGIN and SIGNUP.
 I created a REST API to interact client with server.
 I used hooks such as **useState**

 ##### Backend :
-Created two paths i.e  auth.js
+Created two paths i.e  auth.js and notes.js

 ### 2. Fitness Club
-Fitness club is a web application for fitness freak people.
+Fitness club is a web application for fitness inclined people .
 It includes various body part exercises also it provides youtube sample videos for that exercise.
 I used exerciseDB API for fetching the information about exercises.
 And Youtube API for fetching the sample videos of the exercises.